How teaching assistants can help with lesson planning

-Teachers can also instruct teaching assistants to provide support across the classroom – rather than just to an assigned child – to ensure that all pupils can develop their conceptual understanding.
+Teachers can also instruct teaching assistants to provide support across the classroom – rather than just to an assigned child – to ensure that all students are engaged and can develop their conceptual understanding.

 With effective lesson planning, the teacher and teaching assistant can swap groups throughout the lesson or week so that all pupils can benefit.

 By empowering teaching assistants, teachers can create a healthier and more engaging learning environment, which is better for both staff and pupils.

 The Education Endowment Foundation also has guidance for primary and secondary schools on Making Best Use of Teaching Assistants.

 Let Tradewind help you build a rewarding teaching assistant career

 If you're ready to start the search for your next role, you can view all teaching assistant jobs.
 Or, submit your CV and your local education recruitment consultant will get in touch with you shortly.